 If you’re heading to Drumheller to get your fill of all things dinosaurs – whether it be a trip to the world-class Royal Tyrrell Museum or biking the Dinosaur Trail, you would do well to choose the Heartwood Inn & Spa.
 It’s conveniently located close to downtown – so almost all the sights in the area are just a short drive away.

 The room I had was large and comfortable, with a nice seating area.
-Outside you can take advantage of their garden and relax in the company of dinosaurs.
+Outside you can take advantage of their garden and relax in the company of dinosaurs – the only charming inn in Alberta where you can do that.
 If you need any ideas for things to do you’ll find Zeke to be a fountain of knowledge.

 The owners are famous for their breakfasts here – serving a French toast that is reportedly to die for.
-But during COVID they have simplified the kitchen so while breakfast was yummy, especially the fresh fruit and stollen, I can’t pass judgement on the French toast.
+When I visited their wasn’t French toast on the menu breakfast but the fresh fruit and stollen was delicious.

 Crandell Mountain Lodge in Waterton Lakes National Park

 Drive into Waterton Village in the national park and you’re sure to pass Crandell Mountain Lodge, originally built in 1940.
 The lodge is a homey, country inn boasting 17 rooms, some with kitchenettes.
 Suites have gas fireplaces and one room has a two person jetted tub.
 Rooms are described as being cozy and comfortable.
 Pets are not allowed here.